Sarayu30/Flam_Assignment/README.md

 ## Executive Summary

 This project successfully determines the unknown parameters (θ, M, X) for a given parametric curve using advanced optimization techniques.
-The solution achieves exceptional fitting accuracy with an L1 distance of 0.485, demonstrating near-perfect curve reconstruction and mathematical rigor.
+The solution achieves very good fitting accuracy with an L1 distance of 0.0229, demonstrating near-perfect curve reconstruction and mathematical rigor.

 ## Mathematical Formulation